 It's really hard to get your hands on this species.
 Mine were acquired by Klaus Tegelhütter.

-Another livebearer which I'm keeping is the so-called leopardfish (phalloceros caudimaculatus).The Phalloceros caudimaculatus in free nature is grey or golden bodied with just one or two markings (depending on the location where they're found) on both sides of the body.
-The golden version is called Phalloceros caudimaculatus auratus.
+Another livebearer which I'm keeping is the so-called leopardfish (Phalloceros caudimaculatus).The Phalloceros caudimaculatus in free nature is grey bodied with just one or two markings (depending on the location where they're found) on both sides of the body.

 When it comes to appearance they resemble a lot to the eastern mosquitofish (gambusia holbrooki).
 But leopardfish are a bit smaller (male → approx. 2,5 - 3cm, female → approx. 5cm) and they do have (as already mentioned) a golden variation.
 And they're less aggressive in comparison to the eastern mosquitofish but they'll remain finnippers just like the gambusias.
 I myself keep them together with my least killifish for they're shortfinned and an excellent combination.

 Further more, there's a typical difference between male and female pattern, The males are much more blotched on their bodies then females.

 Unlike the gambusias, leopardfish ain't that suitable for the control of mosquitos or other insect plaques for that reason.
 Not that they don't eat them but it doesn't seem to be their first choice...

 Besides that they do extremely well in environments with rates above 20°C, they do also well in water rates starting from 8°C. Quite hardy fish which doesn't seem to bother about the water conditions too much.
 But also in free nature they're native to still streams and swamps with variable water conditions in Southern Brazil, Paraquay and Uruguay.
 Therefore, they're so easy to keep and adjust pretty well in most environments.